quantnmr/masterHI/README.md

 ### Two-Step processing

-Now you understand the basics from above, lets do a quick 'Two-Step' process.
-Execute:
+The simplest way to do a reconstruction breaks down into two commands.
+The first command does steps 1 and 2 above, and the second command does steps 3 and 4.

+First Command:

 ```
 > masterHI --conv --phasecheck
 ```

 This will launch nmrDraw and show you the FIDs of the first sampled point.
 Use nmrDraw to find the correct phase.

-Then execute:
+Second Command:

 ```
 > masterHI --phasecheck --phase0 xx.xx --phase1 xx.xx --recon --ft
 ```

 Where xx.xx are the correct phases.
 Keep in mind, you can drop the `--phase1` or even the `--phase0` if either one is actually zero.

 And that is it.